containers/podman/CONTRIBUTING.md

 ## Communications

-For general questions, or discussions, please use the IRC group on `irc.freenode.net` called `cri-o` that has been setup.
+For general questions and discussion, please use the IRC `#podman` channel on `irc.freenode.net`.

 For discussions around issues/bugs and features, you can use the github [issues](https://github.com/projectatomic/libpod/issues)